Michael-Miller-Jr/undetectable/README.md

 ![icon128](https://github.com/user-attachments/assets/fab0ba65-415a-4747-80f0-dcbf983f2962)

-**Undetectable** is a Chrome extension that prevents websites from detecting ad blockers and hides annoying messages asking you to disable them.
-It simulates normal ad behavior, spoofs common detection variables, and logs detection attempts locally—all while giving you full control via an intuitive popup and options interface.
+**Undetectable** is a Chrome extension designed to work alongside your ad blocker—not replace it.
+While it doesn't block ads itself, it helps prevent websites from detecting that you're using an ad blocker.
+By simulating normal ad behavior, spoofing common detection methods, and hiding anti-adblock warnings, it keeps your browsing smooth and uninterrupted.
+All detection attempts are logged locally, and you stay in control with a clean, user-friendly popup and options interface.

+For the sake of clarity: When the description says it "simulates normal ad behavior" or "spoofs normal ads," it means that the extension:
+- Creates decoy ad elements (like <div class="adsbygoogle"> or <ins class="ad-slot">) that look like real ads to detection scripts.
+- Fakes global ad variables (like window.adsbygoogle or window.google_ad_status) so scripts that try to detect whether ads are loading see values that indicate ads are loading.
+- Overrides or fills in attributes (like data-ad-status="unfilled" → "filled") to make the page believe ads successfully loaded.

+This tricks anti-adblock scripts into thinking ads are working normally, even though your ad blocker is still quietly blocking them in the background.

+So to clarify: the extension doesn’t block or display real ads, but it fakes the presence of ads just enough to fool detection mechanisms.
+That’s the key to staying “undetectable.”

 ## 💡 Why This Exists
 The author of this extension believes users should have the freedom to browse the internet without constant interruptions or coercive messaging.
 Just as individuals can walk down a street and choose to ignore advertisements in the physical world, they should be able to do the same online.